vidister/gimp-web/content/news/2016-01-12 LGM/index.md

 Date: 2016-01-12
 Category: News
 Authors: Pat David
 Summary: Join us April 15-18 at the 11th annual Libre Graphics Meeting being hosted by Westminster School of Media Arts and Design in London, UK!
-Come and meet developers of free graphics software, lead or participate in a workshop, or collaborate with other visual artists who choose to work in free software.
+Come and meet developers of free graphics software, participate in a workshop, and collaborate with other visual artists who choose to work in free software.

 <a style='float: right; margin: 0 0 0.5rem 0.5rem;' href='https://pledgie.com/campaigns/30935'><img alt='Click here to lend your support to: Libre Graphics Meeting 2016 - London and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30935.png?skin_name=chrome' border='0' ></a>
 _Join us_ **April 15-18** at the 11th annual [**Libre Graphics Meeting**][lgm] (LGM) hosted by the [Westminster School of Media Arts and Design][westminster], University of Westminster, in London, UK.